Christmas at Larkspur

 There’s high speed broadband wi-fi throughout the house, should be around 50Mb.
 There's gas central heating and hot water from a combi boiler, with thermostatic radiators in each room, with a programmable wireless thermostat and timer for the heating.

 There's a living room, bedroom, dressing room, bathroom, kitchen/diner, and courtyard garden.
 For details, see 'room by room' page.
-Small, well-behaved dogs are allowed, at no extra charge.
+Small to medium-sized, well-behaved dogs are allowed, at no extra charge.

-On arrival, you'll find a welcome pack including an award-winning white wine from the nearby Carr Taylor vineyard for longer-staying guests, sometimes from a local vinyard - and locally made dog treats, if there's a canine guest!
+On arrival, you'll find a welcome pack including a bottle wine for longer-staying guests, sometimes from a local vinyard - and locally made dog treats, if there's a canine guest!

 Car parking is on-street, and can be difficult close to the house in the mornings and evenings.
-Parking is limited to two hours, but we can supply vouchers that allow all-day parking (cost included in the booking).
+Parking is limited to two hours, but we supply vouchers that allow all-day parking (cost included in the booking).
 There is a car park ten minutes' walk away that always has spaces, and also has two rapid charging points for electric vehicles.